giantswarm/docs/src/content/getting-started/observability/prometheus/_index.md

 ---
 linkTitle: Prometheus
 title: Prometheus
-description: Guide explaning how to interact with our installation level Prometheus.
+description: Guide explaining how to interact with our installation level Prometheus.
 weight: 30
 menu:
   main: